Human Research Protection Program and the IRB

-6. If the reviewers determine changes must be made to your research plan, you will be contacted directly and the following is required:
+6. If the reviewers determine changes must be made to your research proposal, you will be contacted directly and the following is required:

 7. When your project is approved, you will receive written confirmation from the IRB that you are cleared to proceed with your participant recruitment and data collection.
 IRB projects are valid for a period of one year from the approval date.

 8. IRB regulations require at least annual monitoring of all projects, although the IRB may prescribe more frequent monitoring based on risk assessment.
 One year from the date of your IRB approval, you will be required to complete an annual IRB Continuing Review Form.
 On the continuing review form, a brief summary of the project must be provided and the form will prompt you to select if your project is completed or if a project extension is requested.
 An extension request must be approved by the IRB before continuing the study beyond the project approval period.
 The IRB requests that these continuing review forms be submitted 30 days prior to protocol expiration.
 Submitting an extension request in sufficient time is the responsibility of the PI.
 If you allow your protocol to expire, all data collection must stop and a new application must be submitted to continue the human subjects research.

 9. If changes to your research project are requested , you must submit an IRB Modification Request Form.
 Approval for your modification request must be granted by the IRB before the changes to your protocol can be implemented.